-The great minimalist composer Phill Niblock presents several recent works—in his first Chicago performance in more than 8 years.
+The great Phill Niblock presents several recent works—in the minimalist composer’s first Chicago performance in more than 8 years.

 Niblock constructs 24-track digitally-processed, monolithic, microtonal drones.
 He says, “What I am doing with my music is to produce something without rhythm or melody, by using many microtones that cause movements very, very slowly.”

 The two-hour program includes FeedCorn Ear (2012) Arne Deforce, cello; Ronet (2014) Neil Leonord, tenor saxophone; Praised Fan (2016) Dafne Vicente-Sandoval, bassoon; V&LSG (2015) Lore Lixenberg, voice and Guy De Bièvre, lap steel guitar; and Bag (2014) David Watson, bagpipes.
 Niblock concludes with an early cello work—and a nod to his 2000 Lampo performance—with 3 to 7—196 (1974) David Gibson.
 Cellist Fred Lonberg-Holm plays live on FeedCorn Ear and 3 to 7—196.

 Niblock’s performances are almost always accompanied by his films and videos.
 Here, he has selected Meudrone1 (2013), Agosto (2014), DH *Sand-Water (2014), Vain4 (2015) and Meudrone2 (2014)—time-stretched and close-up studies of nature.